camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-engine.md

   </tr>

   <tr id="telemetryInitialized">
-    <td><code>telemetryInitialized</code></td>
+    <td><code>initializeTelemetry</code></td>
     <td>boolean</td>
     <td>
+        Sets the initial property value of telemetry configuration only once when it has never been enabled/disabled before.
 If enabled, information about the setup and usage of the process engine is sent to remote Camunda servers for the sake of analytical evaluation.
-It can be disabled later via Java/<a href="{{< ref "/reference/rest/telemetry/port-telemetry.md" >}}">REST</a> API. <strong>Note:</strong> This feature is incomplete and under development.
+It can be enabled/disabled later via Java/<a href="{{< ref "/reference/rest/telemetry/port-telemetry.md" >}}">REST</a> API. <strong>Note:</strong> This feature is incomplete and under development.
 Right now, no data will be sent.
         Default value: <code>false</code>
     </td>
   </tr>